Repairs to Locks 1, 2, 5, Inlet Lock 1, and Georgetown Walls

 The towpath near Lock 5 (Mile 5) is open.

-The towpath in Georgetown (Mile 1 – 0.4) is open.
+The towpath in Georgetown (Mile 1 – 0.4) has detours in effect.

-Visitors are asked to obey all signage and flaggers; using caution around all work areas.
+Visitors are asked to obey all signage and flaggers, using caution around all work areas.

 FREQUENTLY ASKED QUESTIONS (FAQs)